PalisadoesFoundation/talawa-api/docs/docs/auto-docs/services/auth/refreshStore/functions/persistRefreshToken.md

 Persists a refresh token in the database.
 Stores only userId, tokenHash (SHA-256 of token), and expiresAt.
-Throws if params.ttlSec is not positive (avoids immediately-expired tokens).
+Throws if params.ttlSec is not a finite positive number (avoids NaN, Infinity, and immediately-expired tokens).

 ## Parameters